T

 Insider tips

-• Utilize Athens' efficient public transport (metro, buses) to navigate the city.
+• Utilize Athens' efficient public transport system (Metro, buses, trams) to navigate the city easily.

 Packing highlights

-• Comfortable walking shoes (essential for ancient sites and city exploration)
+• Comfortable walking shoes (essential for ancient sites and cobblestone streets)

 • Sunscreen, hat, and sunglasses